GODIMONGO/website/web/docs/panel/features/server/files.md

 ![File manager list view](./images/files/list.webp)

+The file manager has two views, and the page title tells you which one you are in. **List** is the table above, and **Tree** swaps it for a sidebar file tree next to an editor pane, for working across several files at once.
+The pair of buttons in the top right switches between them, as do the **Switch to List View** and **Switch to Tree View** [quick actions](../dashboard/index.md#quick-actions).
+Your choice is remembered per browser.

 ## The List View

 Files are listed with **Name**, **Size**, and **Modified** columns; click a column header to sort, click again to flip the direction.
 Single-click selects a row, double-click opens it, and typing a few letters jumps to the first matching entry.
 Inside a subdirectory, the top row takes you back up one level.